Nailboo Review: Does Polish Have Toxic Ingredients?

 Nailboo is a popular cosmetics brand that claims its customers can get “salon quality nails” from the comfort of their home.
 Using Nailboo is much cheaper than getting nails done professionally.

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Nailboo to give our take on whether or not the brand is likely to improve nail quality, and whether or not it's healthy.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Nailboo to give our take on whether or not it's healthy.

 Is Nailboo Unhealthy?